[Part two of two]

-As I said before, Jonny Lee Miller made the better Frankenstein and Benedict Cumberbatch the Creature, but aspects of their performance as both surpassed the other in particular moments.
+As I said before, I personally preferred the Jonny Lee Miller Frankenstein and Benedict Cumberbatch Creature pairing overall, but aspects of their performance as both surpassed the other in particular moments.
 What made Miller so much more compelling as Frankenstein was simply in his detachment from everyone he cares for, and the turmoil it leaves him in.
 Essentially, he looks permanently troubled.
-Cumberbatch, on the other hand… It was a little like why his rape scene as the Creature was more disturbing than Miller’s:
+With Cumberbatch, it was a little like why his rape scene as the Creature was more disturbing than Miller’s:

 Take that, flip it and apply it to their performances of the Creator (don’t worry, I’ll help).
 Cumberbatch’s Creator caved to his emotions/inner feels far too easily in comparison to Miller’s which, for me, made him the wrong kind of heartless.
 Miller, however, didn’t.
 Instead, he battled with them and overcame them.